alkhusnaindra/simple-chat-expressJs/README.md

 ## Features 🚀

 - **User Authentication**: Register and log in with JWT tokens 🔑.
-- **Real-time Messaging**: Chat with others in real-time using Supabase Realtime ⚡.
 - **Message History**: View and store all your messages 📝.
 - **Simple Setup**: Quick and easy to get started with just a few commands ⚙️.